All Episodes

 The judge overseeing Diddy's sex trafficking trial denied imposing a gag order this week.

-Instead, he wrote, both sides are expected to abide by existing laws prohibiting law And today's Diddy's birthday actually, too.
+Instead, he wrote, both sides are expected to abide by existing laws prohibiting laws.

 Lawyers, investigators, and government agents from revealing grand jury proceedings and relating non-public information that might interfere with the fair trial.

-Since Combs' arrest, he's faced a tsunami of civil lawsuits by several women and men alleging they were sexually assaulted by Combs, and the allegations span back nearly 30 years.
+Since Combs's arrest, he's faced a tsunami of civil lawsuits by several women and men alleging they were sexually assaulted by Combs, and the allegations spanned back nearly 30 years.

-But Combs' defense team has asked the accusers and their lawyers not to make public statements, saying they've already made a numerous inflammatory extrajudicial statement aimed at assassinating Mr. Combs's character in the press.
+But Combs' defense team has asked the accusers and their lawyers not to make public statements, saying they've already made numerous inflammatory extrajudicial statements aimed at assassinating Mr. Combs' character in the press.

 And more than a dozen lawsuits filed in Manhattan federal court have been assigned to different judges, meaning potential different rulings on whether allegations were sufficiently made.

-Justice week a judge ruled a Tennessee woman who went by Jane Doe, who alleges the mogul raped her in 2004 when she was just 19 years old, must continue her case without anonymity, or the seat will be dropped altogether.
+Just this week, a judge ruled a Tennessee woman who went by Jane Doe, who alleges the mogul raped her in 2004 when she was just 19 years old, must continue her case without anonymity or the suit will be dropped altogether.

-Drove the defendants have a right to investigate those who sue them, and the public has a right to know who uses the courts.
+The judge drove the defendants have a right to investigate those who sue them and the public has a right to know who uses the courts.

 Now, as a cloud of mystery continues to surround who is a potential real source of the leaks of the case, it's possible we may never know.

-Now let's bring on criminal defense attorney Sopha Robinson to get her take on this ongoing mystery surrounding who leaked the video.
+Now, let's bring on criminal defense attorney Safa Robinson to get her take on this ongoing mystery surrounding who leaked the video.

 Now, Safa, it's great to see you.